Frequently Asked Questions

 Below are frequently asked questions about the Master Plan, the planning process and next steps.
 For questions not answered below, please contact us through the feedback form on our website.

-A: The Board of Trustees approved the demolition of Odum Village in January 2016 and demolition will begin later this year.
+- The Board of Trustees approved the demolition of Odum Village in January 2016 and demolition began in late 2019.
 Odum Village was constructed in the early 1960s to provide graduate and family housing.
 It was not cost effective to bring the buildings up to current UNC System fire safety standards and the buildings were closed to students following the 2015-2016 school year.
 Demolition of these buildings will allow for future development in this area of campus.